Lipolysis

 Lipolysis /lᵻˈpɒlᵻsɪs/ is the metabolic pathway through which lipid triglycerides are hydrolyzed into a glycerol and free fatty acids.
 It is used to mobilize stored energy during fasting or exercise, and usually occurs in fat adipocytes.
-The most important regulatory hormone in lipolysis is insulin; lipolysis can only occur when insulin action falls to low levels, as occurs during fasting.
-Other hormones that affect lipolysis include glucagon, epinephrine, norepinephrine, growth hormone, atrial natriuretic peptide, brain natriuretic peptide, and cortisol.

 Mechanisms

 In the body, stores of fat are referred to as adipose tissue.
 In these areas, intracellular triglycerides are stored in cytoplasmic lipid droplets.
 When lipase enzymes are phosphorylated, they can access lipid droplets and through multiple steps of hydrolysis, breakdown triglycerides into fatty acids and glycerol.
 Each step of hydrolysis leads to the removal of one fatty acid.
 The first step and the rate-limiting step of lipolysis is carried out by adipose triglyceride lipase (ATGL).
 This enzyme catalyzes the hydrolysis of triacylglycerol to diacylglycerol.
 Subsequently, hormone-sensitive lipase (HSL) catalyzes the hydrolysis of diacylglycerol to monoacylglycerol and monoacylglycerol lipase (MGL) catalyzes the hydrolysis of monoacylglycerol to glycerol.

 Perilipin 1A is a key protein regulator of lipolysis in adipose tissue.
 This lipid droplet-associated protein, when deactivated, will prevent the interaction of lipases with triglycerides in the lipid droplet and grasp the ATGL co-activator, comparative gene identification 58 (CGI-58) (a.k.a.
 ABHD5).
 When perilipin 1A is phosphorylated by PKA, it releases CGI-58 and it expedites the docking of phosphorylated lipases to the lipid droplet.
 CGI-58 can be further phosphorylated by PKA to assist in its dispersal to the cytoplasm.
 In the cytoplasm, CGI-58 can co-activate ATGL.
 ATGL activity is also impacted by the negative regulator of lipolysis, G0/G1 switch gene 2 (G0S2).
 When expressed, G0S2 acts as a competitive inhibitor in the binding of CGI-58.
 Fat-specific protein 27 (FSP-27) (a.k.a.
 CIDEC) is also a negative regulator of lipolysis.
 FSP-27 expression is negatively correlated with ATGL mRNA levels.